The right tool can improve the speed, accuracy, and quality of your trimwork.

 Create desks, bookcases, pantries, and more with a slick hybrid design and problem-solving pocket-screw joinery.

-Seal air leaks first, then add extra insulation for an energy-saving improvement with great bang for the buck.
+Seal air leaks first, then blow in extra insulation for an energy-saving improvement that offers a great bang for the buck.

 Transformed into a classic Craftsman home, this Sears kit house lives, looks, and performs better than ever.

 For flawless wood floors, avoid these installation and finishing mistakes

 Mike Guertin demonstrates his step-by-step process for bringing the sun's rays into a dark hallway

 BuildingGreen.com has an interactive online calculator to make comparing fuel costs simple

 The International Code Council, the governing body responsible for the International Residential Code (IRC), recently approved a proposal to require fire sprinklers in all new one- and two-family homes and…

 Stats on everything from paint sales and components to factories and labor costs

 3-Ply poly Chimney Balloon keeps hot air where it should be